DestinyVolt/D-D/Others/OnePlayer/Libra.md

 Staff of Frost \
 Amulet of the planes (Dragon is attuned to this) \
 Staff of Power (Dragon is attuned to this) \
+Silvered Dragon's Claws (Guess who's using this?) \
 1250gp worth of Gemstones \
 13000gp worth of Gold \
 1800pp worth of Platinum